 We are excited to introduce to you one of the newest members of our Faith Formation Ministries team: Trudy Ash.
-Trudy serves as a Regional Catalyzer in California.
+Trudy serves as a Regional Catalyzer in the Midwest.

 1. Trudy, can you describe for us a key person (or people) who played an important role in your faith formation?

 I would say that my parents were my biggest role models in the importance of faith formation, and they are still great examples of what it looks like to always be learning and growing in your faith.
 I have many, many memories of "great theological debates" and discussions of scripture passages and sermons around the dining room table with family, friends and visiting pastors or missionaries.
 My love of theology and my passion for the local church stems from sitting in on all those discussions and watching them work tirelessly for their church.

 2. You have worked as a Ministry Coordinator for Pease CRC, can you tells a little bit more about that involves and how you think that experience will enrich your work for Faith Formation Ministries?